LiyrAstroph/MICA2/docs/getting_started.rst

   FileDir                   ./
   DataFile                  data/data.txt

+  FlagUniformVarParams      0                # whether each dataset has the same variability parameters

+  FlagUniformTranFuns       0                # whether each dataset has the same line parameters.
+                                             # note that different lines have different parameters.

   FlagLongtermTrend         1                # Longterm trend in light curves, use a polynomial to fit
                                              # input the order of the polynomial, e.g.,
                                              # 0, constant  (default)